Written by

 - 10, J, Q, K, A – -2

-The disproportion here is easy to notice – there is no -3 assigned to any number to even out the value of the 5s in the deck.
-In addition, there are four cards worth +2 against five cards with the value of -2.
-As a result, the system becomes unbalanced.
-This can be tested very easily – when we count down all cards with a single deck, we end up with a final count of +4 rather than 0.
-The starting count will not be 0 and this lack of balance actually simplifies the system and you will see why in a while.
+The imbalance is easy to spot – no card is assigned a -3 to offset the +3 value of the 5s in the deck.
+In addition, there are four cards worth +2 and five cards worth -2.
+As a result, the system is unbalanced.
+You can test this easily – when you count down a single deck, you end up with a final count of +4 rather than 0.
+Because of this, the starting count is not 0, and this lack of balance actually simplifies the system, as you will see shortly.

-As with all unbalanced systems, we do not start counting at 0.
-In the Uston SS, the initial running count (IRC) depends on the number of decks used in the game and for a single-deck variation, the IRC is -4.
-It reaches -32 for a blackjack game played with 8 standard decks of cards.
+As with all unbalanced systems, you do not start counting at 0.
+In the Uston SS, the initial running count (IRC) depends on the number of decks used in the game; for a single-deck variation the IRC is -4.
+It reaches -32 for a blackjack game that uses 8 standard decks of cards.

-This may sound too difficult for those who are encountering an unbalanced method for the first time but it makes the system more convenient to use in real-life games.
-There is no need to convert the running count into a true count – something that is necessary for balanced systems.
-The Uston SS is accurate enough with the IRC values listed above.
+This may sound intimidating to those encountering an unbalanced method for the first time, but it actually makes the system more convenient in real-life play.
+There is no need to convert the running count to a true count – a requirement for balanced systems.
+The Uston SS remains accurate when you use the IRC values listed above.

 How to Use the Uston SS Count?

-Despite its name, this is not the easiest method to count cards in blackjack.
-The most difficult aspect of it is to memorize the numerical values of all cards in the deck and be able to quickly make calculations in your mind.
-The system begins with a freshly shuffled shoe and players initially make 1-unit bets or their minimum bets ($1, $5, $25, etc.).
-Let’s take a 6-deck game as an example – the count starts at -24 and as cards are dealt on the table, their respective value is added to the count.
+Despite its name, this is not the easiest card counting method for blackjack.
+The hardest part is to memorize the numerical values of all cards in the deck and quickly perform mental calculations.
+The system starts with a freshly shuffled shoe, and players initially place 1-unit or minimum bets ($1, $5, $25, etc.).
+Let’s take a 6-deck game as an example – the count begins at -24, and as cards are dealt, their respective values are added to the count.

-If the following cards appear – 7, Ace, 3, 3, 10, 5, 2, Jack, and 6, the -24 IRC drops down to -18.
-As this is still a negative count, players should keep betting the minimum.
-Once the running count goes above 0, it is time to increase the bets.
-The pivot point here is +1 and it signals that the shoe is rich in high cards (A, 10) and that the odds are in favor of the player.
-Bets should be raised as the running count gets higher (+1, +2, +3, etc.).
-When the count falls within the negative territory, players should reduce their bets and wager the minimum.
+If the following cards appear – 7, Ace, 3, 3, 10, 5, 2, Jack, and 6 – the -24 IRC rises to -18.
+Because this is still a negative count, players should keep betting the minimum.
+Once the running count moves above 0, it is time to increase the stakes.
+The pivot point is +1, which signals that the shoe is rich in high cards (A, 10) and that the odds favor the player.
+Bets should be raised as the running count climbs (+1, +2, +3, etc.).
+When the count slips back into negative territory, players should scale down to the minimum wager.

-The exact betting spread will depend on the player’s experience and bankroll.
-Of course, the large betting spreads (when a gambler suddenly bets 32 times the original stake, for instance) are clear telltale signs for card counting.
-So, counters who prefer making such bets should learn how to disguise their style of play and pretend to be recreational blackjack players.
+The exact betting spread depends on the player’s experience and bankroll.
+Naturally, large spreads – such as suddenly betting 32 times the original stake – are obvious tells of card counting.
+Therefore, counters who prefer aggressive spreads should learn how to disguise their style of play and appear to be recreational blackjack players.

-Here is an example for a more conservative betting spread of 1-5, where the maximum wager is 5 times the original bet or 5 units.
-In this case, the player would start increasing the bet size on a running count of +2 and try to maintain a safer betting pattern to camouflage his true intentions.
+Here is an example of a more conservative 1-5 betting spread, where the maximum wager is 5 times the original bet, or 5 units.
+In this case, the player would start increasing the bet size at a running count of +2 and try to maintain a safer betting pattern to camouflage their true intentions.

 The Uston SS is an incredibly powerful and accurate system for counting cards in blackjack.
-However, it is not for those who are just making their first steps into the world of counting.
-This method requires a lot of practice, dedication, and a strong understanding of basic strategy and the main principles of card counting.
+However, it is not for those who are just taking their first steps into the world of card counting.
+This method requires a lot of practice, dedication, and a strong understanding of basic strategy as well as the main principles of card counting.